 Dr. Gillian Sandstrom

 My undergraduate degree was in Mathematics and Computer Science, at the University of Waterloo, in Canada.
 I worked as a computer scientist for 10 years before deciding to return to higher education.
 I took two Psychology classes by distance education, volunteered in a lab, and then took the plunge and applied to do a Master’s degree in Psychology at Ryerson University (Toronto), on the topic of Music Cognition.
 An internship/placement that I completed during that degree led me to move to the University of British Columbia for my PhD, where I started studying conversations with strangers and acquaintances (weak ties).
 Next, I moved to the U.K. to take up a postdoctoral position at the University of Cambridge.
-Since 2015, I have been at the University of Essex, continuing my work on minimal social interactions.
+In 2015, I took up my first permanent academic post at the University of Essex, continuing my work on minimal social interactions.
+In 2022 I started working at the University of Sussex, heading up the Sussex Centre for Research on Kindness.

 I am interested in understanding relationships formed between creative influencers and their followers on social media, and what this can tell us about relationships more broadly.